tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### Multiple Framework Targets and void Return Types 5.3.5

+1. Updated all projects to target .net462, .net48, netcoreapp3.1, and net6.0 only.
+2. Corrected multiple targets for multiple OS in projects for those using Linux.
+3. Updated NuGet package version.

 ### BugFix + Test cases + 48

 1. Throwing the original error through an Intercept would fail for interface methods that have a void return type